OpenDAoC/OpenDAoC-Core/SRD/07_Economy_Systems/Merchant_Trading_System.md

 ## Overview

+**Game Rule Summary**: The Merchant & Trading System lets you buy items from NPCs and trade safely with other players.
+Different types of merchants sell different things - equipment merchants have weapons and armor, supplies merchants sell arrows and reagents, and special merchants accept alternative currencies like bounty points.
+Prices can vary based on your reputation and supply/demand.
+Player-to-player trading uses a secure trade window where both players must accept before anything changes hands, preventing scams.
+You can also set up consignment merchants in houses to sell items to other players even when you're offline, with the merchant taking a small commission on sales.

 The Merchant & Trading System manages all NPC-based commerce, dynamic pricing, stock management, and player-to-player trading mechanics.
 This system forms the economic foundation of the game world.

 ## Core Architecture